bcwhite-code/brians-blueprints/self-building-spacex.md

 ### Space Launch System

-**Read the blueprint comment!** There is a companion "SLS Orbit" blueprint, read that blueprint comment as well.
+**Read the blueprint comment!** There is a companion "SLS Orbit" blueprint; read that blueprint comment as well.

-Because of the way trains enter and exit the block, it is best built on the east side of the base.
+LTN in orbit will be effectively disabled when the elevator cable is not fully finished.
+It does this by detecting (crudely) if power is available and changing the LTN ID# if not.
+These "disabled" requests will appear as LTN errors saying that something is not "found in networks 0x100".
+Once power is restored, delivers will resume.

 This block supports three different things:

-#### Orbital Rocket Launches
+* Orbital Rocket Launches

 This moves  items into orbit for launching via rocket to the final destination with about 40k to 50k _less_ rocket fuel, effectively